Product development: An insight into the process of developing new products

 This is the most important part of the whole journey and shouldn’t be taken lightly.
 Before you even think of starting with the application design or picking the technology stack or anything, you should be thorough with your market research.

-You should be crystal clear on things like why would a customer use your product as opposed to using your competitors’?
+You should be crystal clear on things like why would a customer use your product as opposed to using your competitors’.
 What are your USPs?

-Considering the existing competition, if there is any, how fast would you need to scale?
+What platform would suit best to launch your product?
+Mobile?
+Desktop?
+AR VR?
+Where do your target customers hang out?
+Assessing the existing competition (if there is any), how fast would you need to scale?
 What strategies do you have to out-market them?
 What additional/unique features should your product be loaded with to outclass every existing solution in the market?

+I am not going to talk further about this.
+I know you got the point.
 There are a plethora of interesting articles already written on this.
 Just run a search on google for “market research for startups”

-Think With Google is a pretty nice website that I came across to get the latest market insights from Google.
+Think with Google is a pretty nice website that I came across to get the latest market insights from Google.

 Moving on, let’s talk about the importance of having the architecture of our application right.

 It also depends on what stage of the development process we hit an impasse due to the hasty decisions taken during the initial design phases.
-So, before we even touch the code & get our hands dirty, we have to make the underlying architecture right.
+So, before we even touch the code, get our hands dirty, we have to make the underlying architecture right.

-Though software development is an iterative and evolutionary process, we don’t always get things perfect at the first go.
-Still, this can’t be an excuse for not doing our homework well.
+A look at the architecture of our app should bring a smile to everyone’s face.
+Although software development is an iterative and evolutionary process, we don’t always get things perfect on the first go.
+Still, this can’t be an excuse for not doing our homework.

-In the industry, architects, developers and product owners spend a lot of time studying & discussing business requirements.
-In software engineering jargon, this is known as the Requirement Gathering & Analysis.
+In the industry, consultants, architects, developers and product owners spend a lot of time studying and discussing business requirements.
+In software engineering jargon, this is known as “Requirement gathering and analysis”.

 If you’re a fan of documentation, you might also want to write a high-level design document.